-4. Conclusion
+4 Conclusion

 In Sec.
-2 we show that there are two non-isomorphic models of the propositional calculus of quantum logic corresponding to an infinite dimensional Hilbert space representation: an orthomodular lattice and a weakly orthomodular lattice; that there are two non-isomorphic models of the propositional calculus of quantum logic corresponding to a finite dimensional Hilbert space representation: a modular lattice and a weakly modular lattice; and that there are two non-isomorphic models of the propositional calculus of quantum logic corresponding to a finite dimensional Hilbert space representation: a modular lattice and a weakly modular lattice; and that there are two non-isomorphic models of the propositional calculus of classical logic: a distributive lattice (Boolean algebra) and a weakly distributive lattice.
+2 we show that there are two non-isomorphic models of the propositional calculus of quantum logic corresponding to an infinite dimensional Hilbert space representation: an orthomodular lattice and a weakly orthomodular lattice, two non-isomorphic models of the propositional calculus of quantum logic corresponding to a finite dimensional Hilbert space representation: a modular lattice and a weakly modular lattice, and two non-isomorphic models of the propositional calculus of classical logic: a distributive lattice (Boolean algebra) and a weakly distributive lattice.
 Hence, all calculuses are non-categorical and none of them does map its syntactical structure to both models.
 They do so to one of the models and do not to the other.
-Surprisingly the models which do preserve the syntactical structure of the logics are not the standard ones - Boolean algebra and the orthomodular lattice - but the other ones - weakly distributive and weakly orthomodular lattices.
+Surprisingly the models which do preserve the syntactical structure of the logics are not the standard ones-Boolean algebra and the orthomodular lattice-but the other ones-weakly distributive and weakly orthomodular lattice.

-Classical computer applications are not affected by this finding since the usual ordered numerical valuation of classical logic excludes the weakly distributive model: two-valued classical logic admits only the two-element Boolean algebra - and the usual many-valued classical logic cannot be numerically valuated.
+Classical computer applications are not affected by this finding since the usual ordered numerical valuation of classical logic excludes the weakly distributive model: two-valued classical logic admits only the two-element Boolean algebra-and the usual many-valued classical logic also admits only Boolean algebra as its model.
+Weakly distributive model for classical logic cannot be numerically valuated.
 It admits only a non-archimedean (non-ordered) valuation.
 This opens a possibility of using non-ordered lattice models for a faithful reflection of the syntax of the logic.

-With quantum logic it is just the opposite - yes-no values cannot be ascribed to all quantum propositions due to the Kochen-Specker theorem [13].
-This is the difference between quantum and classical computation: the classical one proceeds by switching logic gates and ascribing values to propositions by the gate on the way till the final output of a sequence of calculation; the quantum one proceed in a syntactical way, e.g., by combining Hadamar transformation, CNOT transformation, phase shifts, etc., arriving at a genuinely entangled state in which no one of the subsystems (propositions) is in any definite state.
-On the example of a quantum repeater we argued that without a complete syntax quantum computer is but a huge interformeter which always requires special algorithms to work.
+With quantum logic it is just the opposite-yes-no values cannot be ascribed to all quantum propositions due to the Kochen-Specker theorem.
+[13] This is the difference between quantum and classical computation: the classical one proceeds by switching logic gates and ascribing values to propositions by the gate on the way till the final output of a sequence of calculation; the quantum one proceed in a syntactical way, e.g., by combining Hadamar transformation, CNOT transformation, phase shifts, etc., arriving at a genuinely entangled state in which no one of the subsystems (propositions) is in any definite state.
+On the example of a quantum repeater we argued that without a complete syntax quantum computer is but a huge interfometer which always requires special algorithms to work.